ENSE-471-Winter-2020-Firesafety/ENSE471-1/README.md

 ENSE471 project delivers include the development document.

-The phone application is used for ios system.
+The phone application can do 911 call simulation.

 The source code link in git: https://github.com/moehared/FireAwareness.git